American Pop: Plot

-A teenage Tony steals his stepfather's car and drives across the country for four weeks, ending up in Kansas, where he spends the day washing dishes at a diner and spends the night with a waitress.
+A teenage Tony steals his stepfather's car and drives across the country for four weeks.
+He ends up in Kansas, where he spends the day washing dishes at a diner and spends the night with a waitress.
 In California, Tony takes another job dishwashing, but soon grows tired of it and quits.
 A six-piece rock group invites him to write songs for them after hearing him playing a harmonica under their doorstep.
 The band becomes successful but slowly starts to decompose because of the heroin addictions of female lead singer Frankie Heart and Tony himself.
 Tony becomes addicted to drugs after being hospitalized from falling off a stage while on acid at one of Frankie's shows.
 Frankie and the band's drummer, Johnny Webb, marry but divorce after two weeks, and Frankie begins an affair with Tony.
 In Kansas, the band is set to perform after Jimi Hendrix, but Frankie overdoses backstage.
 Meanwhile, Tony meets a blonde, blue-eyed boy, Little Pete, whom Tony realizes is his son, conceived the night he spent with the waitress.

 Tony moves back to New York City accompanied by Pete, where he becomes heavily involved with drug dealing.
 Pete makes a small amount of money playing the acoustic guitar, but Tony takes any money that Pete earns to buy drugs for himself.
 One day, Tony and Pete argue over the latter's guitar, where Pete implies that he knows Tony is his father.
 After he tells the story of his own father, Tony gives Benny's harmonica to Pete, then takes Pete's guitar to pawn it, telling Pete to wait on the city bench they're at.
 The next morning, a man approaches Pete and gives him a small package of drugs to sell and the pawn slip for his guitar and tells Pete that Tony said goodbye to him.
 After years of selling drugs to rock bands, Pete refuses to sell the band members any more cocaine unless they are willing to listen to his music.
 Playing "Night Moves", his talent stuns both the band and the management and they agree to record and hire him on the spot.
 Eventually, Pete performs in concert with the band to roaring cheers from the crowd.